kirstinkoepnick/kirstinkoepnick.github.io/_pages/research.md

 ---

-## 1. Deglaciation and the Laurentide Ice Sheet
+## 1. Paleoclimate Modeling: understanding glacial cycles

 One line of my research examines the **growth and retreat of icesheets** (in particular the Laurentide Ice Sheet (LIS)) across the glacial cycles.